 However, since the size of a brick is limited, continuity in the slab is obtained by filling the joints between the bricks with cement mortar.
-The reinforcing bars are embedded in the gap between the bricks, which is filled with cement mortar.
-Such type of construction is quite suitable and cheap for small span floor slabs carrying comparatively lighter loads.
+The reinforcing bars are embedded in the gap between the bricks, which are filled with cement mortar.
+Such type of construction is quite suitable and cheap for small-span floor slabs carrying comparatively lighter loads.

 |Read More: Segregation in Concrete|

 2.3.
 Beam-slab Flooring

 When the width of the room becomes more, the span of the slab increases, and the simple R.C .C. slab becomes uneconomical.
 In that case, the floor structure consists of R.C.C. beams and slabs cast monolithically.